ahoek/katsu/README.md

 * Tai-form

 The app is based on the Ionic 2 framework.
-The words were retrieved from the online dictionary [Jisho](http://jisho.org/).
+The word definitions were retrieved from the online dictionary [Jisho](http://jisho.org/).

 ## Installation and run